Updated October 19, 2023

 Shareholders’ Equity = Share Capital + Retained Earnings – Treasury Shares

-Following is a rough guideline on preparation of Shareholder’s Equity schedule:
+Following is a rough guideline on the preparation of the Shareholder’s Equity schedule:

 b.
 Set up the line items and input past information